Billing accounts and scopes in the Azure portal

 Enterprise Agreement: A billing account for an Enterprise Agreement is created when your organization signs an Enterprise Agreement (EA) to use Azure.
 You can have a maximum of 2000 subscriptions in an Enterprise Agreement.

 Microsoft Customer Agreement: A billing account for a Microsoft Customer Agreement is created when your organization works with a Microsoft representative to sign a Microsoft Customer Agreement.
 Some customers in select regions, who sign up through the Azure website for an account with pay-as-you-go rates or an Azure Free Account may have a billing account for a Microsoft Customer Agreement as well.
-You can have a maximum of 20 subscriptions in a Microsoft Customer Agreement.
+You can have a maximum of 20 subscriptions in a Microsoft Customer Agreement for an individual.
+A Microsoft Customer Agreement for an enterprise doesn't have a limit on the number of subscriptions.
 For more information, see Get started with your billing account for Microsoft Customer Agreement.

 Microsoft Partner Agreement: A billing account for a Microsoft Partner Agreement is created for Cloud Solution Provider (CSP) partners to manage their customers in the new commerce experience.
 Partners need to have at least one customer with an Azure plan to manage their billing account in the Azure portal.
 For more information, see Get started with your billing account for Microsoft Partner Agreement.